Skip to content

 labour force

-The labour force includes all people who are employed or unemployed (not employed but actively looking for work).
+The labour force comprises all people who are either employed or unemployed, looking for work.

 lateral violence